 In 2013, she moved to Breckenridge, Minn., to be closer to her son and family.
 She enjoyed living in Minnesota and joined Harvest Outreach Church in Wahpeton, N.D.
 She was involved in many activities and her daily schedule was always full.
 She loved attending church and Bible studies, Red Hats, Music in the Park, sports activities, high school and college events and trips to the Chanhassen Dinner Theater.

 The highlight of her life was serving the Lord and seeing her family become active in their Christian growth and ministry for the Lord.

-She was preceded in death by her husband, Gerald Knudsen; her parents, Frank and Frances Taylor; her brothers, Frank and R Bruce Taylor; and niece, Virginia Taylor.
+She was preceded in death by her husband, Gerald Knudsen; and brothers, Frank and R Bruce Taylor.

 Her funeral will be celebrated Friday morning, June 19, at 10:30 a.m. at Big Sky Church (American Baptist Church of the Brethren) in Froid.
 Rev. Neil Knudsen will officiate.
 Interment will follow in the Ebenezer Churchyard Cemetery in McCabe.
 Friends may call one hour before service time at the church on Friday.
 We will be following CDC Guidelines for the Common Sense Social Distancing.